peterjohnhunt/wordpress-suite/readme.md

 #### Site Name
 Automatically retrieve the site name stored in the Wordpress database and use it in notification titles.

+#### Path Config
+Automatically retrieve the Wordpress path from the local wp-cli.yml if it exists.

 #### Export Database
 This will automatically generate a "db" folder in the root of the Wordpress project, it will then export the database to that db folder naming it "latest-db.sql" pulling from the credentials set in `wp-config.php`.

+#### Import Database
+This will automatically export a backup of the database and then import "latest-db.sql" pulling from the credentials set in `wp-config.php`.

 ---